 Klement provides a template to describe a JTBD.
 The statement combines the forces that generate demand with the job when it’s done.

-“The emphasis on a struggle for progress is why this JTBD model often makes use of phrases such as give me, help me, make the, take away, free me, or equip me.
+“The emphasis on a struggle for progress is why this JTBD model often uses phrases such as give me, help me, make the, take away, free me, or equip me.
 These phrases remind us that success comes from the customers using the product to make progress.
-It also helps you think about how your product fits in between where they are now and where they want to be.”
+It also helps you think about how your product fits between where they are now and where they want to be.”